Feature image: Aphra Evans/ The Bristol Cable

 Gaby is determined to keep going and get Luke into what she sees as a safer environment.
 “We’re not families that you can trample on,” she says defiantly.

 “I’m sick to death of people not being accountable for what they do wrong… “I’ll never trust the police again.”
 Speaking exclusively to the Cable is the mother from the second of the two families involved in the review.
-Her son, who is referred to as ‘SF’ in Bubb’s report, has autism and learning disabilities.
+Her son, who is referred to as ‘SF’ in Bubb’s report, is autistic and has learning disabilities.

 While being housed in supported accommodation in Fishponds, run by provider The Maples, police were called after he broke a window in 2015.
 Despite being scared and trying to run away, he was then tasered by police officers, who accused him of assault.
 Only when his mother produced CCTV of the incident that cast doubt on the officer’s testimonies were the charges dropped.